Why

 Technology systems carry more of the business than most teams realize.
 When they are unclear, fragile, or poorly aligned, that cost shows up everywhere—slower decisions, operational friction, and avoidable risk.

 This work exists to reduce that burden.
-Not by adding more tools or process, but by making systems clearer, more predictable, and better aligned with how the business actually operates.
+Not by adding more tools or process for their own sake, but by making systems more legible, more reliable, and better governed—so leadership can decide and teams can execute without constant firefighting.

 How we approach the work